Monitor List¶

 -

-Enable/Disable: You can enable or disable the monitor.
-New monitors are enabled by default; disabled monitors can be re-enabled.
+Enable/Disable: You can enable or disable a monitor.
+Newly created monitors are enabled by default and can be re-enabled after being disabled.

 -

-Clone Monitor: You can directly clone the selected monitor.
+Clone Monitor: You can directly clone a selected monitor.

 -